zmedelis/bosquet/README.md

 ```

 `solve-task` call accepts:
-- tool parameter (obvious next step is to provide a tool DB and agent will pick the tool for work)
+- tool parameter (obvious next step is to provide a tool DB and the agent will pick the tool for work)
-- `prompt-palette` defining prompt templates for the agent (see section bellow)
+- `prompt-palette` defining prompt templates for the agent (see the section below)
 - `parameters` defining the task, agent prompt template will define what parameters are needed

 #### Prompt Template